 A typical decision-making questionnaire starts with memorial questions.
 Would you like your loved one’s actual ashes in the jewelry?
 If so, would you like those ashes to be visible?
 In some forms of memorial jewelry, the ashes are woven into the design.
-In other jewelry types, they’re created to showcase the ashes.
+Other jewelry types are created to showcase the ashes.

 Once that decision is made, it’s time to decide on the capacity.
 How much of the ashes would you like to include?
 The range here is limited, however.
 Some jewelers can fit less than a teaspoon in most jewelry.
 While it’s not a lot of ashes, it is still rather meaningful.
-After that, you can decide on things like style, aesthetic, and type.
+After that, you can decide on things like style and aesthetics.

 3. Memorial Diamonds

 One of the most astounding parts of the human body’s makeup is potential.
 Upon death, each human being’s ashes can be turned into diamonds, thanks to the carbon elements in the body.
-And, diamonds are made of compressed carbon.
+After all, diamonds are made of compressed carbon.

 Your loved one’s ashes can be similarly compressed, based on the type of diamond you order.
 This option has gained popularity in recent years, given its incredible versatility.
 You can use this gem in a ring, a necklace, or anything else.